2CatStudios/LightYear/README.md

 ---
 #2.
-Why You Should Play with Light Year
+Play with Light Year
 Fill this out, Michael.

 ---
 #3.
-Why You Should Develop with Light Year
+Develop using Light Year
 Fill this out, Michael.